kfirshahar/fatpanda-facebook-comments/readme.txt

 Learn more about this and other Fat Panda plugins on our [website](http://aaroncollegeman.com/facebook-comments-for-wordpress).

 == Changelog ==

+= 1.0.4 =
+* Added: Global and specific moderator management
+* Changed: XID support for legacy comments: it isn't working anymore, but I'm leaving it in anyway
+* Added: OG meta data inserted on single post and page views, only when SharePress is not installed; action fbc_og_print and filter fbc_og_tags

 = 1.0.3 =
 * Fixed: Wasn't importing reply-to comments